Hoaxyz.com

 Paleoanthropology

 The accepted story of human evolution in eastern Africa is based on four major fossil hoaxes: Lucy skeleton, Laetoli footprints, the Turkana-Boy Homo Erectus skeleton, and Little Foot skeleton.
-Read my manuscript: The story of human evolution is based on fictional fossil evidence (submitted to many journals, but blocked by editors.)
+Read my manuscript: The story of human evolution is based on fictional fossil evidence (submitted to many journals, but quickly blocked by the editors.)

 A short list of hoaxers in paleoanthropology.